The Importance of Marathon Training Nutrition - Why Marathon Diet is The Hidden Secret to Marathon Success

 To obtain your daily protein intake, you multiply your weight in pounds by 0.6 or your weight in kilograms by 1.3 to yield the number of protein grams to be eaten each day.
 You should try to get that much protein into about 3-5 servings per day.

-Marathon Training Nutrition Tip #3: "Good" Fat
+Marathon Training Nutrition Tip #3: Eat the "Good" Fat, Avoid the "Bad" Fat

 To round out your daily marathon training diet, you should also eat a small amount of "good" fat.